UrosOgrizovic/SimpleGoogleQuickdraw/README.md

 ## Vanilla CNN

 13 layers, excluding the input layer ([view architecture visualization](https://github.com/UrosOgrizovic/SimpleGoogleQuickdraw/blob/master/models/vanilla_cnn/vanilla_cnn_model%20architecture.svg)).
+Dropout was used to avoid overfitting.
+The kernel's dimensions are 3x3, which is an often-used kernel size.

-Trained on both 10,000 images per label and 100,000 images per label.
+This model was trained on both 10,000 images per label and 100,000 images per label.
 The latter case brought no noticeable improvement.

 [Callbacks](https://keras.io/callbacks/) used: